 If people can’t scroll the site properly you will end up with a high bounce rate.
 Navigations are meant to give the user an enhanced experience and flow through the site at ease.
 The website should be easier for anybody who comes across the site, whether it be mobile, pc, mac.

-What’s listed on your ultimate web design checklist?
+What’s listed on your ultimate website design checklist?